Huairou–Daxing Airport intercity railway

 The second phase from Langfang East railway station to Huairou South railway station via Capital Airport is under planning.

 Stations

-Phase 1 (under construction)
+Phase 1

 Phase 1 of the railway (Daxing Airport to Langfang East) is shared with the Langzhuo (Langfang–Zhuozhou) intercity railway (Chinese: 廊涿城际铁路).

 Phase 2 (under planning)

 The Phase 2 of the railway will be replaced by New Town Link Line (S6) of Beijing Subway and the stations on the line have not announced.